jaypatel35/Data-Science-Practicum---2/README.md

 ### Step 2: Engineering the Nutritional Calculation Pipeline

-This stage was the project's core data engineering challenge: to replace unreliable, scraped nutritional data with verifiable, calculated values.
+This stage was my project's core data engineering challenge: to replace unreliable, scraped nutritional data with verifiable, calculated values.

-*   **Advanced Ingredient Parsing:** A custom function was developed to intelligently parse unstructured ingredient strings (e.g., "1 (8 ounce) can crushed pineapple, drained") into structured components: a numeric `quantity`, a standardized `unit` (e.g., 'cup', 'oz'), and a cleaned `ingredient name`.
+*   **Advanced Ingredient Parsing:** I developed a custom function to intelligently parse unstructured ingredient strings (e.g., "1 (8 ounce) can crushed pineapple, drained") into structured components: a numeric `quantity`, a standardized `unit` (e.g., 'cup', 'oz'), and a cleaned `ingredient name`.

-*   **Application & Evaluation:** The trained CTGAN can generate new, synthetic, yet highly realistic nutritional profiles on demand.
+*   **Application & Evaluation:** My trained CTGAN can generate new, synthetic, yet highly realistic nutritional profiles on demand.
 For instance, it can produce data for recipes that are "high-protein and low-fat" while maintaining plausible correlations between all nutrients.
-The model's performance was validated by comparing the statistical properties (like mean, standard deviation, and correlations) of the synthetic data to the real data, showing a very close match.
+I validated my model's performance by comparing the statistical properties like mean, standard deviation, and correlations of the synthetic data to the real data, showing a very close match.

 ![CTGAN Synthetic vs Real Distributions](assets/4.png) *A Kernel Density Estimate (KDE) plot overlaying the distributions of real and synthetic data for key nutrients, demonstrating the model's ability to capture the original data's structure.*